punteney/tutorial-django/pushing-live.rst

     workon zoo
     fab production push

-This will update the project and any requirements, which at this point there shouldn't be any changes, and then run syncdb to create the database tables.
+This will update the project and any needed requirements, which at this point there shouldn't be any changes, and then run syncdb to create the database tables.

 Creating a Django superuser